-8.1 For the Council's protection as well as your own always be mindful that it is important that you stay within the legal framework and be aware that libel, defamation, copyright, and data protection laws apply.

-8.2 Privacy settings are frequently changed by social media providers and so you need to be aware of any changes to the settings which relax privacy.

-8.3 Don't assume your information will be kept private.
+- 8.1 For the Council's protection as well as your own always be mindful that it is important that you stay within the legal framework and be aware that libel, defamation, copyright, and data protection laws apply. - 8.2 Privacy settings are frequently changed by social media providers and so you need to be aware of any changes to the settings which relax privacy. - 8.3 Don't assume your information will be kept private.

-8.4 Don't forget that social media tools are owned by external companies and data breaches are possible.

-8.5 If in doubt, hold back and seek advice from the Marketing and Media Team.
-Always consider the content carefully and also be sensible about disclosing personal details about yourself as an employee of the Council.

-8.6 When using social media tools to interact with any person in a professional capacity do not treat the tool as a confidential space for confidential or personal conversations.
-Always assume that anything you share on such tools are in the public domain given that such sites are often subject to attack and data theft from hackers.

-- 8.7 The use of work e-mail to log in to social media should be cleared along with the business case for setting up social media accounts.
+- 8.4 Don't forget that social media tools are owned by external companies and data breaches are possible. - 8.5 If in doubt, hold back and seek advice from the Marketing and Media Team.
+Always consider the content carefully and also be sensible about disclosing personal details about yourself as an employee of the Council. - 8.6 When using social media tools to interact with any person in a professional capacity do not treat the tool as a confidential space for confidential or personal conversations.
+Always assume that anything you share on such tools are in the public domain given that such sites are often subject to attack and data theft from hackers. - 8.7 The use of work e-mail to log in to social media should be cleared along with the business case for setting up social media accounts.
 When using a Council e-mail address (@Carmarthenshire.gov.uk) as a login for a Council social media account never use your current network password along with it as this creates significant security risks.
-Employees must not use their work e-mail for a personal social media account. - 8.8 When using social media on behalf of the Council you must act in accordance with the standards set out in the officers code of conduct in relation to political neutrality (Part 5.4 Paras 5.0-5.4).
+Employees must not use their work e-mail for a personal social media account. - 8.8 When using social media on behalf of the Council you must act in accordance with the standards set out in the officers code of conduct in relation to political neutrality (Part 5.4 Paras 5.0-5.4). - 8.9 If you are publishing pictures of people or quoting people or naming employees members you must make them aware that you are doing so and you must obtain the consent of people so pictured, named or quoted.